 Seal Length (mm)

-Glass rope seal A 1000
+Glass rope seal A 1220

-Glass rope seal B 100
+Glass rope seal B 460

-- 3.5 Clean, and re-paint, the rear of the door if required ensuring all old glue is removed from rope seal channel. - 3.6 Clean the screws with light oil and coat with high temperature anti-seize grease, this will aid future removal. - 3.7 Carefully wrap glass sealing rope (A) round the sides and bottom edge of the glass.
+- 3.5 Clean, and re-paint, the rear of the door if required ensuring all old glue is removed from rope seal channel. - 3.6 Clean the screws with light oil and coat with high temperature anti-seize grease to aid future removal.

+3.7 Carefully wrap glass sealing rope (A) round the sides and bottom edge of the glass, see Diagram 2.

-3.8 Fix glass sealing rope (B) to the matt black side of the top face as shown.
+3.8 Fix glass sealing rope (B) to the matt black side of the top face, see Diagram 3.